Impeachment: Hungary

 Article 13 of Hungary's Fundamental Law (constitution) provides for the process of impeaching and removing the president.
 The president enjoys immunity from criminal prosecution while in office, but may be charged with crimes committed during his term afterwards.
 Should the president violate the constitution while discharging his duties or commit a willful criminal offense, he may be removed from office.
 Removal proceedings may be proposed by the concurring recommendation of one-fifth of the 199 members of the country's unicameral Parliament.
 Parliament votes on the proposal by secret ballot, and if two thirds of all representatives agree, the president is impeached.
 Once impeached, the president's powers are suspended, and the Constitutional Court decides whether or not the President should be removed from office.

 India

-The president and judges, including the chief justice of the supreme court and high courts, can be impeached by the parliament before the expiry of the term for violation of the Constitution.
-Other than impeachment, no other penalty can be given to a president in position for the violation of the Constitution under Article 361 of the constitution.
-However, a president after his/her removal can be punished for her/his already proven unlawful activity under disrespecting the constitution, etc. No president has faced impeachment proceedings.
+Article 361 of the Indian Constitution states that the President of India "shall not be answerable to any court" for violations of the Constitution committed during their term of office.
+Instead, Parliament has the authority to impeach the president if they believe the president has violated the Constitution.
+If the president is convicted and removed from office, Article 361 no longer applies, and the president loses their legal immunity; as such, if their activities were unlawful, they can now be tried in court.
+However, no president has faced impeachment proceedings.
 Hence, the provisions for impeachment have never been tested.

-The sitting president cannot be charged and needs to step down in order for that to happen.
+Parliament also has the authority to impeach judges, including the Chief Justice of the Supreme Court and High Courts.